SUMMER MULTI ACTIVITY HOLIDAY KIT LIST

 - Walking Boots or walking trainers – If you are walking in the mountains, walking boots or walking trainers are pretty much an essential.
 They are also recommended for paragliding as they give you extra ankle support for landing.
 If you are doing an alpine summit with glacier, you will need crampon compatible boots.
 These are available to hire in the valley if you don’t have them.

-- Trainers you can get wet – If you are doing any water sports such as river kayaking or white water descent or canyoning you will need closed toe trainers that you don't mind getting wet and that still have some grip on the soles.
+- Trainers that can get wet – If you are doing any water sports such as river kayaking or white water descent or canyoning you will need closed toe trainers that you don't mind getting wet and that still have some grip on the soles.
 Sandals or neoprene boat shoes are no good as they don’t give enough protection from rocks.
 An old pair of running or other sport trainers are perfect.

 - Waterproof jacket - Hopefully you won't need it but best to have it just in case and definitely for any high mountain walking.

 - Shorts and t-shirts, ¾ length trousers and full length trousers.
 For climbing activities ¾ length trousers are good as they don't get hitched up by your harness.
 It is good to have t-shirts or vests that wick away sweat rather than cotton ones for doing activities.
 For horse riding, full length trousers are recommended.

 - Warm layers.
 It can be cool at night or if you are going high in the mountains so a couple of fleeces or jumpers are worth having and some long trousers.
 For early morning alpine starts, thermals are recommended.
 For caving you will also need thermals and fleecy underclothes to put under your caving suit.